 The book highlights two major events.
 One is the invasion of locusts which symbolizes the cleansing out the invading evil of the land.
 The other event is the outpouring of the Spirit, later recorded in the New Testament.

 It was an eye opener for me (like a “future shock”) when my childhood bubble of world perception popped, causing me to really see and acknowledge evil for the first time.
-As mentioned in Genesis, there are two kinds of evil: human evil and natural evil (weather disasters, disease).
+As mentioned in Genesis, there are two kinds of evil: human or moral evil and natural evil (weather disasters, disease).
 Human evil is because of the fall of man when disobeying God in the garden of Eden and the fact God made man as a moral free agent to make choices.
-Much of the evil of the world comes from man’s hand, and I would dare say some disease and disaster from weather incidents are due to man’s shortsightedness in using advance developments (like chemical fertilizer as one example in regards to disease) without thinking about the consequences, or how he is not taking care of the earth (cf. Gen. 1:28, the creation mandate) consequently causing an imbalance in the environment or how man stubbornly tries to bend the laws of science in building in unsuitable and vulnerable places without taking proper precautions and considering the stakes at risk of over development.
-Evil comes in many forms.
-God takes this evil, created outside of himself, and turns it around into a greater good.
-The best examples is him turning Jesus’s death around for our salvation.
+Much of the evil of the world comes from man’s hand, and I would dare say some disease and disaster from weather incidents are due to man’s shortsightedness in using advanced developments (like chemical fertilizer as one example in regards to disease) without thinking about the consequences, or how he is not taking care of the earth (Gen. 1:28, the creation mandate).
+Consequently, it causes an imbalance in the environment.
+Or how man stubbornly (and perhaps in greed) tries to bend the laws of science in building in unsuitable and vulnerable places without taking proper precautions and considering of the stakes at risk of overdevelopment on a tedious hilltop or an earthquake fault in a flood zone.
+Insurance companies have not helped the reality of a good God when they call disasters acts of God.
+Recently I read how Pope Francis is calling for a translation of the phrase about temptation in the Lord’s Prayer to be changed.
+Instead of “lead us not into temptation (God does not lead humans to sin), he suggests “do not let us fall into temptation.”

 This group met at this bar, the Oleo Strut, ironically named after a shock absorber for helicopters.
 It was commonly known to be a haven for soldiers to express their opinions about the war.
-There was no violence; mainly a peaceful protest march in town with hateful words spewed by the high profiles that begot press coverage.
+A peaceful protest march in town with hateful words spewed by the high profiles that begot press coverage.
 Meanwhile, the rest of American people were disrespecting and ostracizing the troops who were coming home from Vietnam individually (not with their units as is done now).
 They were spat upon at airports and in public places, called them baby killers, etc.

 My dad was a veteran of WWII and Korea.
 The outlook in my home while growing up was respect for military protocol and order.
 My childhood understanding was that criticism of the commander-in-chief (president) or any senior government official or military personnel was not said in public.
 My parents may not have agreed with the commander in chief but for the sake of the unity of the country and their loyalty to their military oath they did not publicly voice their opinions.
 In Matthew 12:25, it is written “Any kingdom divided against itself is laid waste; and any city or house divided against itself will not stand.”

-It was a turbulent time to grow up, and it still holds vibrant images in my mind.
+It was a social and spiritual tsunami of change, a confusing time to grow up, and it still holds vibrant images in my mind.
 I left the innocent child perspective and began to see what was going on in the world.
 As in all paradigms experienced by individuals, it shaped who I am.
-Some may call part of my upbringing archaic or maybe backwards.
-I can live to tell how I survived in spite of spankings, lead paint, rusted playground equipment, second- hand smoke from dad’s cigarettes, toy rifles and guns, no seat belts, no safety helmets and I drank water from a hose.
+Some may call part of my upbringing archaic or maybe backward.
+I can live to tell how I survived in spite of spankings, lead paint, rusted playground equipment, secondhand smoke from dad’s cigarettes, toy rifles and guns, no seat belts, no safety helmets and I drank water from a hose.
 Now it has changed, some for the better, but not all change is for good.
 I miss that which was considered sacred, of expected behavior in the public square and the defining qualities of respect.

 Fortunately, now we don’t hate the soldier who goes to war Instead hate and condemn the war.
 As a country, we learned from Vietnam, and we are kinder, more caring and understanding of the soldier’s role in the war.
 They are not responsible for the war.
 We again see them as the selfless patriots that they are, as we did back in the days of the World Wars I and II.
 The philosophical construct of the military is for a purpose, and it is incomparable to anything in the civilian sector.
 Part of the military oath is as a binding document that requires obedience to legal military orders of superior officers.

-Little did I know that it was also during the 1960s and 1970s that the tide began to turn towards questioning the interpretation of the Bible as being inspired revelation.
+Little did I know that it was also during the 1960s and 1970s that the tide took the turn towards questioning the interpretation of the Bible as inspired revelation.
+The advancement in technology of the two World Wars earlier in the century, then the turbulent 60s took their toll.
+The conclusion by most was that the world is not self-explanatory as the enlightened generation said, no one is in control of their destiny.
+The traditional biblical moral values were deemed oppressive for those trying to figure out life.
 It was a turn away from outside authority of all sorts toward individual autonomy.
 C. S. Lewis says “I didn’t go to religion to make me happy.
 I always knew a bottle of port would do that.
 If you want a religion to make you feel comfortable, I certainly don’t recommend Christianity.”

 Do some use religion as a crutch?
-Sure.
+Sure probably do at times.
 Does it mean religious claims are invalid?
 No. Religion is a natural response to the evidence for the existence of God and the recognition that I have a real tendency to think evil judgmental thoughts of others (if not myself) and need repentance.
-The hurt, damage, and duress in the world is apparent.
+The hurt, damage, and duress in the world are apparent.
 Part of my life advocacy is to make a difference in places while simultaneously working on myself as well.
-I come away from reading the book of Joel contemplating the locust that permeates the land to cleanse it knowing it is going to get worse before it gets better and look to the future hope of Jesus who redeems us through His Spirit to His people (cf. Joel 2:28, Acts 2:17).
+I come away from reading the book of Joel contemplating the locust that permeates the land to cleanse it knowing it is going to get worse before it gets better and look to the future hope of Jesus who redeems us through His Spirit to His people ( Joel 2:28, cf. Acts 2:17).